Do you know what the ideal proposal structure is?

 After all, all the work you do in order to write your proposal will help you once you start working on the project.
 Before you even start writing your proposal, you should have a good understanding of your client, the problem they’ve encountered, their budget, and short- and long-term goals.

-All that is best condensed into 7 clear chapters.
+The ideal proposal structure is condensed into 7 clear chapters.

 When we analyzed over $1,480,000,000 of closed deals won through Better Proposals, we uncovered that the ideal number of chapters in a business proposal is 7.